Twee

 - Roll all Attribute dice

-A successful Roll to Do deals damage equal to your Swing (die value + attribute level).
+A successful Roll to Do deals damage equal to the dice value plus the corresponding Bonus.

 Progression